 Connecting with Ethernet

 There is an ethernet port (wired) connection for “every desk chair / pillow” on campus.
 All you should need to do is plug in, and your computer gets all the information it needs from our network.
 If you are using ethernet in the Residence Halls or public areas in our libraries, you will be prompted to download and install the Safe Connect software.
 If you plug into the ethernet and still can’t connect, please locate your port numbers (in the format XX.XX) and call or email us so we can activate them.

 Connect to our public wireless network LC Wireless or an Ethernet ports and automatically connect to the Internet.
 Consoles that have older wireless technology, such as 802.11b, will not work on our network.
 If your device cannot connect via wireless, you will need to connect it using the wired Ethernet network.

 Connecting with VPN

 If you are off-campus and need access to on campus network resources, please use our VPN solution.

 If you are connected to our public wireless network, LC Wireless, you must use VPN for full network access to services like printing, file servers, Moodle, etc.

 HELP!
 I can’t connect!!!

 If you cannot connect, have a bad connection, or are having issues with the wireless network or Safe Connect, please report the problem.
-For assistance during business hours, we recommend you call or visit the the appropriate Help Desk for your campus.
+For assistance during business hours, we recommend you call or visit the appropriate Service Desk for your campus.